kyma-project/busola/docs/extensibility/resources.md

 ]
 ```

-### `list` section
+### list section

-List section defines extra columns available in the list.
+The `list` section defines extra columns available in the list.
 The format is similar to the form section, however each entry consists only of two values:

 #### Item parameters

 - **path** - _[required]_ contains the path to the data to use for the column.
 - **widget** - optional widget used to render the field.
-By default the value will be displayed verbatim.
-For more information about the available widgets see [Display widgets](display-widgets.md).
+By default the value is displayed verbatim.
+For more information about the available widgets, see [Display widgets](display-widgets.md).

 #### Example